 The Niepoort family has been operating independently in the port wine market since 1842.
 Franciscus Marius Niepoort, born in Hilversum, Holland, set foot in Portugal and founded the now world-famous company.

-The family’s port wine house was founded at that time but only since 1987, when Dirk van der Niepoort joined his father Rolf in the family business, did the company own its own vineyards.
+The family’s port wine house was founded at that time.
+However, it was not until 1987, when Dirk van der Niepoort joined his father Rolf in the family business, that the company owned its own vineyards.
 Up to this point, Niepoort was a classic port wine dealer: the base wines were bought from winegrowers in the Douro, nurtured and matured, then blended and marketed from the company wine cellars in Vila Nova de Gaia Oporto.

 However, the Niepoorts could not immediately work with the vineyards, which had been neglected for decades: first they had to make substantial investments.
 15 hectares had to be completely replanted.
 Another 10 hectares with vines older than 70 years could be preserved.

-In addition to producing his own port wines, Dirk experimented with table wines.
+In addition to producing his own port wines, like ruby dum port, dry white port or senior tawny port, Dirk Niepoort experimented with table wines.
 In 1990 Dirk vinified his first red wine, called “Robustus”.
-Critics, however, declared it to be “unfit to drink” due to the strong tannins and acidity and the wine never came onto the market.
-Then, Dirk made his first red “Redoma” in 1991, and four years later the first white “Redoma” and in 1999 also the first rosé version of the now globally popular wine.
+Critics, however, declared it to be “unfit to drink” due to the strong tannins and acidity and the wine never made it onto the market.
+In 1991, his first red “Redoma” followed – four years later the first white “Redoma” and in 1999 also the first rosé version of the now globally reknown wine.

-The first Batuta came onto the market with the 1999 vintage.
-It comes from the oldest vines on the north-facing slopes of Quinta do Carril and quickly achieved cult status in Portugal.
+The first Niepoort Batuta came onto the market with the 1999 vintage.
+It is grown on the oldest vines on the north-facing slopes of Quinta do Carril and quickly achieved cult status in Portugal.

-Since the harvest of 2007, the wines have been vinified in the new cellar at Quinta de Nápoles.
+Since the harvest of 2007, four years after the inception of the Douro Boys, the wines have been vinified in the new cellar at Quinta de Nápoles.
 After nine years of planning, it was built in just nine months.
+Find out how to visit it here.